MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/troubleshoot-sql-queries.md

 1. Escape percentage signs (**%**) that don't indicate variables.

     Power Automate Desktops identifies percentage signs as characters that indicate variables.
-To use them as normal characters, escape them using an extra percentage sign (%%).
+To use them as normal characters, escape them using an extra percentage sign.

     > [!NOTE]
     > You can find more information about the percentage signs in [Use variables and the % notation](../variable-manipulation.md).